Ares-Developers/Ares-docs/new/attacheffect.rst

 AttachEffect
 ~~~~~~~~~~~~

-.. warning:: This documentation is preliminary.
-Please report factual errors.
-  There is still time to change it, and to add examples for some interesting use
-  cases.

 The AttachEffect system was designed as a spiritual successor to
 :game:`NPatch`'s Upgrade logic, but it was aimed to not be limited only to
 superweapons.
 AttachEffect tags can be applied to both the Big Four (all